Billy Stone (rugby)

-William J. Stone (birth unknown – death unknown) was an English rugby union and professional rugby league footballer who played in the 1910s and 1920s.
+William John Stone (28 September 1897 – 8 November 1976) was an English rugby union and professional rugby league footballer who played in the 1910s and 1920s.
 He played at representative level for Great Britain and England, and at club level for Hull FC, as a three-quarter back.
 He was captain of Hull during the 1921–22 and 1922–23 seasons.

+Biography

 Stone was a blacksmith in Bream, Gloucestershire.
-He was "discovered" playing for the Bream's rugby union team by talent scouts from Hull F.C. rugby league club, he then moved to Beverley Road, Hull with his wife Gertie (née Brown), and his children; William Geoff (birth registered second ¼ 1923 in Hull district), Hilary (birth registered third ¼ 1924 in Hull district), and Esme M. (birth registered third ¼ 1934 in Sculcoates district).
+He was "discovered" playing for the Bream's rugby union team by talent scouts from Hull FC rugby league club, he then moved to Beverley Road, Hull with his wife Gertie, and his children; William, Hilary, and Esme.

 Stone was selected to go on the 1920 Great Britain Lions tour of Australia and New Zealand.
 He won caps for Great Britain while at Hull in 1920 against Australia (3 matches), and New Zealand (3 matches), and in 1921-22 against Australia (2 matches).

 Stone also won caps for England while at Hull in 1921 against Wales, Other Nationalities and Australia, in 1922 against Wales, in 1923 against Wales (2 matches).